lacework/go-sdk/cli/docs/lacework_alert-rule_show.md

 ## lacework alert-rule show

-Show an alert rule by id
+Show an alert rule by ID

 ### Synopsis